mesonbuild/meson/docs/markdown/Reference-manual.md

   that the value may contain many parts, i.e. it may be `python3 /path/to/meson.py introspect`.
 The user is responsible for splitting the string to an array if needed.

-- `source_root()` returns a string with the absolute path to the source root directory.
-Note: you should use the `files()` function to refer to files in the root source directory instead of constructing paths manually with `meson.source_root()`.

 - `project_version()` returns the version string specified in `project` function call.